latex3/babel/README.md

-## Babel 24.13.69442
+## Babel 24.13.69468

 (dev)

-`Babel` is the multilingual framework to localize documents in LaTeX, LuaLaTeX, XeLaTeX.
+`Babel` is the multilingual framework to localize documents.
+It fully supports LaTeX and the Unicode engines LuaLaTeX and XeLaTeX.
 A few languages even work with Plain formats.

 Its aim is to provide a localization framework for different languages, scripts, and cultures based on the latest advances in Unicode